California Nevada Oregon

 Soda Lake in Carrizo Plain National Monument.

-Today we awoke before dawn so that we could fly the drone and capture photos of Carrizo National Monument at sunrise.
-The meandering tendrils of water and mineral deposits shimmered in the morning light, and the sculpted foothills surrounding the valley were beautifully illuminated.
-We explored the park for half the morning, then drove up into the Temblor Range to the east, winding our way through the steep hills and ravines.
-By midday we had emerged into California’s central valley, full of orange groves and vast farms.
+By midday we had emerged into California’s central valley, a dramatic shift from remote wilderness to endless orange groves and vast industrial farms.
 We continued driving all afternoon, rolling into Las Vegas with our music blasting as the sun was setting.
-We’ve been to Vegas many times before, so this time we only stopped long enough for yummy Neapolitan-style pizza at Settebello, and then moved on.
-We headed for a dispersed camping site on BLM land outside of Valley of Fire State Park, where we were glad to set up camp after a long day of driving.
+We’ve been to Vegas many times before, so this time we only stopped long enough for yummy Neapolitan-style pizza at Settebello — treating the entertainment capital of the world as essentially a convenient pizza stop — and then moved on.
+We headed for a dispersed camping site on BLM land outside of Valley of Fire State Park, where we were glad to set up camp after a very long day of driving.

 - Settebello Pizzeria Neapolitana